cloudfoundry/cf-deployment/texts/issues-and-features-for-bosh.md

 Do we need to create a different version of all those ops-files that variable-izes the network name?
 It also seems like this could be solved with a variable that has a default value (as described above), or maybe simply allowing aliases for network names.

+From CAPI:
+> We've had some issues with ops files where we have an ops file out of order, and it has taken a long time to trace through all of the ops files in order to see what was overriding what.
+> It'd be great if order could somehow not matter and/or there was a way for us to see which ops files overwrite which attributes.

 #### Wildcard paths in operations
 [This Github issue](https://github.com/cloudfoundry/cf-deployment/issues/190#issuecomment-320203780)